MrFrames/airCrawler/README.md

 # airCrawler
-an airBnB crawler, with GUI interface, which gathers, filters and displays data from results of a given search criteria
+An airBnB crawler, with GUI interface, which gathers, filters and displays data from results of a given search criteria.

 Issues: crawler crashes at the end of crawling, was working before, perhaps a change to the airBnB website url construction, bug due to no data to be displayed at end of crawl.